syberant/nix-config/toml/README.md

 ```
 This reads basically like a NixOS module!
 It does (IMHO) have some readability benefits however because of [TOML tables](https://toml.io/en/v1.0.0#table) which allow for quick and elegant access to long options like `users.users.sybrand`.
-It also gives me some peace of mind as I can worry less about these modules because they are *simple* and don't have crazy Turing-complete interactions with everything.
+It also gives me some peace of mind as I can worry less about these modules because they are *simple* and can't have crazy Turing-complete interactions with everything.

 ## Pkgs
 Unfortunately any usage of a derivation depends on the Nix language doing its magic.
 The biggest use for this is `environment.systemPackages`, as a short term solution I import the `packages` attribute of `toml/stable.toml` (there's also `unstable.toml` and `nur.toml`) which defines a list of packages that will be installed.
-The following example will add `pkgs.{vim, emacs, nano}` to `environment.systemPackages`:
+The following example is equivalent to `environment.systemPackages = with pkgs; [ vim emacs nano ];`:
 ```toml
 # stable.toml
 packages = [ "vim", "emacs", "nano" ]